fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 This is deprecated parameter.
 Use `<regexp>` instead.

-The "N" at the end should be replaced with an integer between 1 and 20 (ex: "regexp1"). regexpN takes two whitespace-delimited arguments.
+The `N` at the end should be replaced with an integer between 1 and 20 (e.g. `regexp1`). `regexpN` takes two whitespace-delimited arguments.

 Here is `regexpN` version of `<regexp>` example: